ajy25/TableMage/docs/intro.rst

 because it provides interpretable results.

-TableMage improves the statistical modeling process by providing low-code functions for linear regression and generalized linear models.
+TableMage improves the statistical modeling process by providing low-code functions for linear regression analysis.

 See
-:meth:`tablemage.Analyzer.lm` and :meth:`tablemage.Analyzer.glm` for details.
+:meth:`tablemage.Analyzer.ols` and :meth:`tablemage.Analyzer.logit` for details.

 .. rubric:: Machine Learning Modeling